katsuhisamaruyama/ChangeMacroRecorder/README.md

 }
 ```

-For example, if you will create a class `PrintChangeMacro` that displays all of the fine-grained code changes on the console, the class contains the following code:
+For example, if you will create a class `SampleMacroPrint` that displays all of the fine-grained code changes on the console, the class contains the following code:

 ```
 import org.jtool.macrorecorder.recorder.MacroRecorder;